Bineshh/linux-monitoring-lab/README.md

-# linux-monitoring-lab using grafana and prometheus.
+# linux-monitoring-lab using grafana and prometheus

 This repository documents the implementation of monitoring tool step by step and troubleshooting process from a Linux administrator’s perspective.